Writing Advisory Service

 There is an online booking system for writing advisory appointments.
 You must register with the new online booking system to book a WAS appointment.
 This is completed online (follow the link below).

-Booking tips New appointments appear in the Calendar every day so remember to check it regularly.
+Booking tips New appointments usually appear in the Calendar every day so remember to check it regularly.
 Also, students sometimes cancel appointments so the appointment becomes available again - keep checking the Calendar!
 Finally, at certain times of year, we add appointments very late.
 This is because of staffing changes.
 We're sorry about this but please be aware that we're doing our best!

 Making an appointment